What Is Passive Solar Heating?

 Incorporating passive solar principles, like optimizing building orientation, window placement and using thermal mass, during the design phase often adds little to no extra upfront cost.

-Because passive solar heating typically requires physical changes to a structure, it can be very expensive to retrofit these strategies into an existing home or building.
+Because passive solar heating typically requires physical changes to a structure, retrofitting these strategies into an existing home or building can be very expensive.
 For this reason, most passive solar heating techniques are applied to new-construction homes during the building process, and they do mean increased material and labor costs.

-While the exact expense for passive solar heating components is highly dependent on a building's size, all passive solar systems are designed to minimize energy use (and therefore reduce utility bills) over time.
-As a whole, passive solar heating is not expensive when weighed against future cost savings on utility power.
+While the exact cost of passive solar heating components depends heavily on a building's size, all passive solar systems are designed to minimize energy use (and therefore reduce utility bills) over time.
+As a whole, passive solar heating is not expensive when weighed against future utility cost savings.

 FAQ